Rev. Heather Cracknell

 Being married to a primary school teacher has given me good insight into the education sector and I recently spent just over a year as governor at a small rural primary school before that came to a natural conclusion.
 I was keen to get back into a new governor role and was delighted to take up a vacancy on the Open Academy governing body.

-Committee: Finance, Resources and Personnel/Careers /Parent and Partnership Link Governor
+Committee: Finance, Resources and Personnel / Standards and Learning Website Compliance Governor

 Sue was mostly born and bred in Norfolk in the Norwich area, apart from seven years spent in Australia from the age of seven to fourteen.
 Prior to joining the Academy in November 2008 as the Futures Co-ordinator, she held various roles at what was then known as Norwich Union, and is now Aviva.
 These roles were in a variety of different areas including staff development, project management and consultancy.